Regenerative medicine

 Let’s talk it over !

-Revolutionizing Therapeutics with RNA delivery platform : FlashRNA®
+Revolutionizing Therapeutics with RNA delivery TECHNOLOGY : FlashRNA®

 Recent advances in gene and cell therapy highlight the complex challenge of delivering therapeutic agents tailored to specific diseases.
 While DNA-based therapies have gained notoriety (ILV & AAV administration), the focus is now shifting to RNA-based therapies as a versatile alternative, that can target undruggable pathways(1).
 RNA therapeutics are a rapidly expanding class of medicines that will change the standard of care for many diseases and bring personalized medicine up to date.
 It is a disruptive therapeutic technology.
 This shift is driven by the need for a universal delivery tool that can be used for a wide range of applications while minimising risks, particularly genotoxicity.
 RNA-based therapies thus offer the flexibility required to target specific therapeutic applications requiring transient expression, whether for gene modification, regenerative medicine or immuno-oncology.
 This field of application encompasses triggering cellular processes, modifying genetic sequences or directing cells along specific differentiation pathways.
 Once optimised, these genetically modified cells become effective medicines, illustrating an innovative approach in the landscape of next-generation 2.0 therapies(2).